Ashuthosh0/githubai/README.md

 npm run dev
 ```

-im planning to integrate razorpay payment gateway, with a separate Billing page where users must buy credits to create a project and use other features
+I’m currently working on Razorpay integration.
+Users will be able to buy credits via a dedicated Billing page.
+These credits will be required to create new projects and unlock advanced features.